MicrosoftDocs/azure-devops-docs/docs/organizations/audit/azure-devops-auditing.md

 - and much more...

 > [!NOTE]
 > Auditing is currently in a Public Preview for Azure DevOps Services.
-Auditing is not available for on-premises deployments.
+Auditing isn't available for on-premises deployments.
 To connect auditing to an on-premises or cloud-based Splunk, make sure you allow IP ranges for inbound connections.
 For details, see [Allowed address lists and network connections, IP addresses and range restrictions](../security/allow-list-ip-url.md#range-restrictions).

 During the Public Preview, Auditing will be turned on by default for all Azure DevOps Services organizations.
-You can not turn auditing off, which also ensures that you never miss an actionable event.
+You can't turn auditing off, which also ensures that you never miss an actionable event.
 After Public Preview, Auditing can be toggled on and off by Project Collection Administrators.

 Events are stored for 90 days, after which they are deleted.
 However, you can back up audit events to an external location to keep the data for longer than the 90-day period.